On the abelian structure of noncompetitive chemical reaction networks: Non competitive CRNs

 \subsubsection{The conservative ASM}

 The Abelian sandpile model was originally introduced in physics as a model for avalanches \cite{Bak,Dhar}, and has since been extensively studied in mathematics and physics \cite{Biggs2,meester2003abelian}.
-Given an undirected connected graph of node set $\mathcal{S}$, we write $j \sim i$ to indicate that the nodes $i$ and $j$ are nearest neighbors.
-We associate a reaction $r=i$ to each node $i\in\mathcal{S}$ of source complex $\nu_i = d(i) e_i=\Gamma^r_{.,i}$, where $d(i)$ denotes the out-degree of $i$, and of product complex $\nu'_i = \sum_{j\sim i} e_j=\Gamma^p_{.,i}$.
-In the CRN interpretation of the model, nodes of the graph correspond to species of the CRN, which is noncompetitive with $N=d=p$.
+Given an directed connected graph of node set $\mathcal{S}$, we write $j \sim i$ to indicate that the nodes $i$ and $j$ are nearest neighbors.
+We associate a reaction to each node $i\in\mathcal{S}$ of source complex $\nu_i = outdeg(i) e_i=\Gamma^r_{.,i}$, where $outdeg(i)$ denotes the out-degree of $i$, and of product complex $\nu'_i = \sum_{j\sim i} e_j=\Gamma^p_{.,i}$.
+In our CRN interpretation of the model, nodes of the graph correspond to species of the CRN, which is noncompetitive with $N=d=p$.
 In this setting, the $U_i$ can be identified with singletons $\{i\}$.
-The source complex $\nu_i$ is of type 2, while the product complex $\nu'_i$ is of type 1 when $d(i)\ge 2$, and of type 2 otherwise.
-When $d(i)\ge 2$ for all $i\in \mathcal{S}$, paths in the graph of complexes reduce to single edges.
+The source complex $\nu_i$ is of type 1a, while the product complex $\nu'_i$ is of type 2 when $outdeg(i)\ge 2$, and of type 1a otherwise.
+When $outdeg(i)\ge 2$ for all $i\in \mathcal{S}$, paths in the graph of complexes reduce to single edges.
 Let $\Gamma$ denote the stoichiometric matrix, which in this particular case, satisfies $\Gamma^T = L$, where $L$ is the graph Laplacian, with ${\rm dim}({\mathcal T})={\rm rank}(L)=N-1$.
-Since the number of linkage classes equals $N$, it follows that $\delta = 2N -N-(N-1)=1$, so that the CRN has deficiency one.